earchibald/textspace-mud/_bmad/_config/issue-workflow.md

 - **Plan implementation steps** and testing approach
 - **Document assumptions** and constraints

-### 3. Comment on Issue
+### 3. Comment on Issue with Proposal
 - **Post solution proposal** with technical details
 - **Explain implementation approach** and rationale
 - **Highlight any breaking changes** or considerations
-- **Request feedback** from stakeholders
+- **Check the user prompt for restrictions**:
+  - If user says: "DON'T implement" → WAIT for approval before proceeding
+  - If user says: "Implement this" → PROCEED immediately
-- **Check user prompt for explicit restrictions** - if user says "don't implement" or "ask before implementing", wait for approval
+  - If user says: "Ask before implementing" → WAIT for approval before proceeding
-- **Otherwise, proceed with implementation** - no permission required after planning is complete
+  - If no explicit restriction → PROCEED with implementation

 ### 4. Implement and Test
 - **Code the solution** following proposed approach